heptonion/DQ/readme.md

 ```

 The `_` operator flattens its argument, creating a new queue by draining its
 first element, then its second, then its third, and so on.
-In other words, it
+(In other words, it
-folds its argument using the `+` operator:
+folds its argument using the `+` operator.)
 ```
 _[] = []
 ```